canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 > _Change the example to use your own movies and see which ones are your favorites!_

-### Our first LINQ method: `Where`
+### Our first LINQ method: Where

 LINQ methods are extension methods on the `IEnumerable` type.
 This type represents objects we can loop through.
 Like, arrays, lists, dictionaries, among others.

 > _In case you missed it_...You can add methods to a type without modifying it with extension methods.
 They are static methods defined outside the declaration of a type.
 But, they look like normal methods when you use them.

 To work with LINQ, you need to be comfortable with delegates and lambda functions.
 A lambda function is a method with only the parameters and the body.
-To learn more about delegates and lambda functions, check my post [What the Func, Action?]({% post_url 2019-03-22-WhatTheFuncAction %}).
+To learn more about delegates and lambda functions, check my post [What the Func, Action?]({% post_url 2019-03-22-WhatTheFuncAction %})

 Now, to the actual example.
 To start using LINQ methods, let's add the using statement `using System.Linq`.